What are Distance-Based Fees?

 The State of Utah also has a road user charge that started in 2020.
 Electric and hybrid vehicle owners have an option to pay a road usage charge in lieu of their annual fee.
 In future years, the RUC program could also be a potential replacement to the fuel tax for all vehicles in Utah.

 States across the United States are exploring road charge as a viable option.
-Select a state on the map below to be directed to that state's road charge website.
+The Mileage-based User Fee Alliance (MBUFA) maintains a listing of State Pilots and Systems.

 Learn more about other state programs underway in the United States.